AI-generated text boundary detection with RoFT: Introduction

+We hope that this work will encourage further research both in boundary detection for texts that are partially human-written and partially generated and analyzing how inner representations of Transformer-based models react to such transitions; the latter direction may also help interpretability research.
 The rest of the paper is organized as follows.
 In Section~\ref{sec:related} we survey related work, and Section~\ref{sec:method} introduces the methods we have applied for artificial text boundary detection.
 Section~\ref{sec:eval} presents a comprehensive evaluation study on the RoFT and RoFT-chatgpt datasets.
 Section~\ref{sec:analysis} presents a detailed discussion and analysis of our experimental results, and Section~\ref{sec:concl} concludes the paper.